The importance of valuing staff members

-Every business director knows that a good relationship with clients is important, but what’s also important is maintaining a good relationship with your employees.
-It seems obvious but valuing your employees can be a make or break for your business when it comes down to it.
+Every business leader knows that a good relationship with clients is important, but what’s also important is maintaining a good relationship with employees.
+It seems obvious, but valuing employees can be a make or break for a business when it comes down to it.

-Are you valuing your employees as well as you could be?
-Here are a few reasons why it’s vital to your business to value your employees…
+Here are a few reasons why it’s vital to your business to value employees:

-Recruitment is a costly and extensive factor to any business, which makes staff harder to replace than new software or systems.
-Employee turnover costs companies millions per year and the reason why employees leave is due to being unhappy in their roles, which could be the difference between feeling valued or unappreciated.
-The money invested in rewarding and valuing your workforce will significantly outweigh the cost of hiring new staff.
+Recruitment is a costly and extensive factor for any business, which makes staff harder to replace than new software or systems.
+Employee turnover costs companies millions per year and the reason why employees leave is often due to being unhappy in their roles, which could be the difference between feeling valued or unappreciated.
+The money invested in rewarding and valuing employees will significantly outweigh the cost of hiring new staff.

-The best advocates for your business will always be happy employees.
-Employees talk to customers and clients frequently and it is they who form the impressions of your company, so it makes sense to keep these people happy.
-When people are happy in their jobs, it will reflect throughout their work – which will improve your reputation as a good employer.
+The best advocates for a business will always be happy employees.
+Employees talk to customers and clients frequently, so it makes sense to ensure they feel valued and continue acting as brand ambassadors wherever they may go.
+When people are happy in their jobs, it will reflect throughout their work – which will improve their reputation as a good employer.

 The benefits that come from valuing your employees are endless, it may seem like common sense, but in 2017 a survey from Investors in People showed that the second biggest reason people looked to move jobs was due to management, with 59% of UK workers wanting to move jobs due to this.

-It’s important to value your employees as much as your clients because it will simply make management smoother, create a better atmosphere and will help maintain a motivated and productive workforce.
+It’s important to value employees as much as clients because it will simply make management smoother, create a better atmosphere and will help maintain a motivated and productive workforce.